SesatGuy/Universal-light-image-format/README.md

 Indeed this project a hypocrite

 # Features
-This image format is gud
+why image format is gud?

 * Umcompressed in result it have big size
 * nothing in the internet support it